 LIVE AND OFFSTAGE PHOTOS BY MARKO SYRJALA AND TARU SAARINEN

 KISS Army Finland organized its annual KISS Convention last March in Helsinki, and Jean was invited as the special guest.
-He did a Q&A session, meet & greet with the fans, and a special live performance with the house band.
+He did a Q&A session, a meet & greet with the fans and a special live performance with the house band.
 In addition to the KISS Convention, Beauvoir did a song-writing session with Finnish monster band Lordi and young talent Jessica Wolff.
 Read and learn!